Porto-North-Portugal.com

 The Linha 1 tram service departs approximately every 20 minutes, with operating hours generally between 9am and 8pm.
 For the latest schedule, it is always advisable to check the official STCP (Sociedade de Transportes Colectivos do Porto) website: www.stcp.pt

-The line 1 tram route can get very busy during the peak season and it is advisable to travel early or later in the day to avoid the crowds.
-The main appeal of the Linha 1 tram is the ride itself, if you find yourself at the end of a long queue consider boarding the next tram, as the experience is little enjoyment if you end up standing.
+The tram route can get very busy during the peak season, and it is best to travel early in the morning or later in the day to avoid the crowds.
+For the best experience and an uninterrupted view of the Douro River, try to get a seat on the south facing side of the tram.
+The main appeal is the ride itself, so if you find yourself at the end of a long queue, consider waiting for the next tram, as there is little enjoyment if you end up standing.

-The entire Linha 1 is shadowed by the 500 bus service (Praça da Liberdade to Matosinhos), if the queues are too long consider taking the bus instead, which is also cheaper (€1.95 for a single).
+The entire Linha 1 is covered by the 500 bus service (Praça da Liberdade to Matosinhos), which is the main source of public transport from central Porto to Foz and onwards to Matosinhos.
+If the queues for the tram are too long consider taking the bus instead, which is also cheaper (€1.95 for a single).

 Igreja de São Francisco Porto